kayShahbaaz/hajj-covid-impact-analysis/README.md

 That number stuck with me.
 I kept thinking about what that actually means — not just spiritually, but in terms of data.
 What does a 99.96% drop look like on a chart?
 How do you even measure the recovery from something like that?
 And how long does it take for something this massive to go back to normal?

-I'm not a professional analyst.
-I'm someone who got curious and decided to actually look at the numbers.
-This project is me trying to answer those questions properly — with real data, real SQL, and a dashboard I built myself.
+This get me curious and decided to actually look at the numbers.
+This project is me trying to answer those questions properly — with real data, SQL, and a dashboard.

 The data covers 2017 to 2023.
 I started in early 2024, so 2023 is the most recent complete season I had access to.